gohanko/yiikuochong.com/content/posts/my-experience-with-job-hunting-in-singapore/index.md

 **TLDR:** As of March 2025, the Singaporean tech market is really hard to get into, even for locals.

 # Introducing Myself
-A bit of context about myself, I am a self taught software engineer who worked for about 3 years in the fintech industry before I decided to take a break from work in form of a university degree.
-Well,that's only partially true; I also wanted a degree to work overseas.
+A bit of context about myself, I am a self taught software engineer who worked for about 3 years in Malaysian Fin-Tech before I decided to take a break from work in form of a university degree.
+Well, that's only partially true; I also wanted a degree to work overseas.

 So it was a good opportunity to heal from my burnout and progress my career.
 I end up graduating with a degree in Information Systems Engineering from Universiti Tunku Abdul Rahman (UTAR) on November 2024.
 This was when I started looking for a job.